 Where necessary, an IHCP will be developed in collaboration with the student, parents/carers, medical room assistant, SENDCo and medical professionals.
+For new admissions, medical information will be requested from the student's previous school, which will be reviewed by the Medical Room Assistant.

-All IHCPs will be reviewed by the medical room assistant.
+All IHCPs will be reviewed annually by y the medical room assistant and shared with the parent.